urbanjost/M_CLI2/README.md

      name followed immediately by ":LETTER" where LETTER is the short keyword name.
    - separate lists of values with commas
+   - if the value can start with a dash and you want to allow the syntax "--keyword value" add a : to the end of the keyword, which means "next argument is a value even if it starts with " -".

+### Example call to SET_ARGS(3):
 ```bash
     call set_args('-a 10 -b 1,2,3 --title:T "my title" -t F')
 ```
   That single line defines all the command keywords and their default values and parses the command line.

+## Getting keyword values

   All that remains is to get argument values.
 To get the values
 * you add calls to the get_args(3f) subroutine or one of its shortcut